Alecerzea/OS-Install-Scripts/README.md

 # GPU Passthrough
 If you want to use GPU passthrough in a VM, I recommend using [quickpassthrough](https://github.com/HikariKnight/quickpassthrough).
 I use it in my Windows and MacOs KVMs and has been a pretty neat experience, take note only AMD GPUs works with latest MacOs, Nvidia only till Catalina.

-Note that's not needed in Bazzite or any Ublue project, I only rebase my system to it and the use the command "ujust setup-virtualization" and select to use the IOMMU drivers.
+THankfully that's not needed in Bazzite or any Ublue project, I only rebase my system to it and the use the command "ujust setup-virtualization" and select to use the IOMMU drivers.

-Although I have some gaming stores install on my KVMs, I don't use them for gaming (and wouldn't have a reason to use them as proton exist and has been a pretty neat experience without the need of a VM), mostly to work with Davinci Resolve and Affinity.
+Although I have some gaming stores install on my KVMs, I don't use them for gaming (and wouldn't have a reason to use them as proton exist and has been a pretty neat experience without the need of a VM), mostly to work with [Davinci Resolve]{https://www.blackmagicdesign.com/products/davinciresolve} and [Affinity]{https://affinity.serif.com/en-us/}.
 I undertand people would like to play games like Valorant or Warzone, but since they have kernel-level anticheat, it's kinda impossible to run them on linux or in a Windows-KVM without getting Banned xd, I personally like to play them on my PS5.

 # Linux Config
 My Linux setup is simple: GNOME with AMD/Intel GPU.
 NVIDIA GPUs on Linux are a headache to configure, at least for me XD.
 I also prefer to use Secure Boot without adding a custom key that I need to re-add everytime I update my kernel.
 I'm not a fan of KDE,it always broke in my install XD, the most customization I do is changing the wallpaper.